 Moral Monopoly is an educational game of story-telling cards arranged as the deck of cards.
 Four suits of this game correspond to the four relational modalities illustrated by four cultures' ways of resolving conflicts.
 The game integrates the religions' cultural solutions as interrelated alternative relational modalities that have evolved improving the family institution, reducing its conflicts.
 The game also shows the unresolved conflicts of the Abrahamic-family-inspired religions.
 Players analyze the stories as a continuum of complementary modalities advancing in abstraction while optimizing the family system.
 They recognize them as complementary solutions but also with deficiencies in resolving conflicts.
 Religions are thus integrated meaningfully into the Moral Science, which completes their mission for peace through the science-based moral consensus.

-TABLE SHOWING THE UNCONSCIOUS AS THE UNIT OF THE SOCIAL SCIENCES INTEGRATING THE FOUR DISCIPLINES OF PSYCHOLOGY: EPISTEMOLOGY, DIAGNOSIS, ASSESSMENT AND MORALITY
+TABLE SHOWING THE UNCONSCIOUS AS THE UNIT OF THE SOCIAL SCIENCES, INTEGRATING EPISTEMOLOGY, DIAGNOSIS, ASSESSMENT AND MORALITY